HassenIO/super_crawler/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/htaidirt/super_crawler.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+Want to contribute, please follow this process:

+1. Fork it
+2. Create your feature branch (git checkout -b my-new-feature)
+3. Commit your changes (git commit -am 'Add some feature')
+4. Push to the branch (git push origin my-new-feature)
+5. Create new Pull Request

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

-## ... and never forget to have fun coding Ruby...
+## Don't forget to have fun coding Ruby...